PhilipYip1988/linux/001_ubuntu2304/readme.md

 ![img_037](./images/img_037.png)

 In past versions of Ubuntu the Wireless Card wouldn't be recognised when FastBoot was used.
-This seems to be fixed with a BIOS update/newer Linux Kernel.
+This seems to be fixed with a UEFI update/newer Linux Kernel.
 Previously the Wireless Card had to be Disabled after the Fast Boot Behaviour was set to thorough using the Wireless switch.
 Then the system had to be powered on and off.
 Finally enabling the Wireless Card has to be Enabled using the Wireless switch.

 selecting the Wireless Tab, select Wireless Switch: